-International Medical Corps has been responding to the COVID-19 pandemic in the Bahamas by promoting water, sanitation and hygiene (WASH) and infection prevention and control, and providing supplies.
-On the island of Grand Bahama, we have provided five health facilities with bucket handwashing stations and distributed 14,436 personal protection equipment (PPE) items, including masks, gloves, gowns, sharps containers, aprons and first-aid kits.
-To date, International Medical Corps has reached more than 15,000 individuals in the Bahamas with COVID-19 awareness messaging.
-In recent weeks, we have trained an additional 13 frontline staff have been trained and we have reached six primary health facilities in our pandemic response.
-In addition, the Bahamas team is providing mental health and psychosocial support (MHPSS) services through webinars and TV and radio show discussions on coping with stress from COVID-19, as well as a psychosocial support hotline that provides peer support group activities by telephone.
+The Bahamas country mission closed in October 2020.
+International Medical Corps responded to the COVID-19 pandemic in the Bahamas by promoting water, sanitation and hygiene (WASH) and infection prevention and control, and providing supplies.
+On the island of Grand Bahama, we provided five health facilities with bucket handwashing stations and distributed 14,436 personal protection equipment (PPE) items, including masks, gloves, gowns, sharps containers, aprons and first-aid kits.
+In sum, International Medical Corps reached more than 15,000 individuals in the Bahamas with COVID-19 awareness messaging and supported six primary health facilities in our pandemic response.
+In addition, the Bahamas team provided mental health and psychosocial support (MHPSS) services through webinars and TV and radio show discussions on coping with stress from COVID-19, as well as a psychosocial support hotline that provided peer support group activities by telephone.
 As social distancing measures relaxed in June, the team restarted a community outreach program, providing health and hygiene promotion.

 To help meet a rising need for disaster response in the US, International Medical Corps offers robust domestic response capacity that can quickly provide health and medical care to affected jurisdictions.
-We maintain Mission Ready Packages that enable rapid response to meet the medical surge needs of local jurisdictions, typically within 24 to 72 hours.
+We maintain mission-ready packages that enable rapid response to meet the medical-surge needs of local jurisdictions, typically within 24 to 72 hours.